 Robert W. Cook, ex-officio

-The Regulatory Operations Oversight Committee, or the ROOC, was authorized by the FINRA Board in 2017.
-The purpose of the ROOC is to advise and assist the Board in providing guidance and oversight to management on the Corporation’s regulatory operations.
-The ROOC does not engage in discussions surrounding individual enforcement matters.
+The Regulatory Oversight Committee, or the ROC, was authorized by the FINRA Board in 2017.
+The purpose of the ROC is to advise and assist the Board in providing guidance and oversight to management on the Corporation’s regulatory operations.
+The ROC does not engage in discussions surrounding individual enforcement matters.